-A grade of Incomplete (INC) may be given when circumstances beyond the control of the student prevent him/her from completing the course on time.
+A grade of Incomplete (I) may be given when circumstances beyond the control of the student prevents them from completing the course on time.
 It is the responsibility of the instructor, in consultation with the student, to decide whether the student has a legitimate reason for not completing the work on time.
+If approved, a Request for Incomplete Grade Form must be completed and sent to the Graduate Registrar’s Office.
+The instructor can enter the incomplete grade in WebAdvisor.
 The date by which the Incomplete must be made up is one year following the last day of classes of the semester.
-Once the Incomplete is made up, the instructor must submit a Supplemental Grade Change form to the Graduate Office of the Registrar.
-An Incomplete grade that is not made up within the due date becomes a permanent grade of Incomplete.
+Once the Incomplete is made up, the instructor must submit a Grade Change Form to the Graduate Registrar’s Office.
+An Incomplete grade that is not made up within one year becomes a permanent grade of Incomplete (PI).

 A grade of Deferred (DFD) is a temporary designation normally used at the end of a semester for a course continuing for more than one semester.
 Assigning a DFD grade indicates that the student has been participating in the course at least up to the point the term has ended and the DFD grade is assigned.
 When the full sequence is completed, a student receives a grade.